-Texas Parent to Parent provides support, information, and education to families of children and adults with disabilities, chronic and mental health conditions and other health care needs.
+Texas Parent to Parent provides support, information, and education for families of children and adults with disabilities, chronic and mental health conditions and other health care needs.

 "Having a child with special health care needs is a life-altering experience... but with the support of another parent we begin to see through the cracks and find joy in places we never could have imagined.
 Our journey continues, but this time we feel we will survive because we know another parent who has."